 - opportunities for work and support.

 If you would like to learn more about Social Role Valorization, check out this article.
-And if that sparks your interest, please contact our office at email@example.com for Social Role Valorization training opportunities.
+If that sparks your interest, please contact our office at firstname.lastname@example.org for Social Role Valorization training opportunities.

-Our work is focused especially on people with disabilities who live, learn, or work in isolated, segregated or congregated settings, using a combination of advocacy strategies in order to protect those who are most vulnerable.
-To learn more about the work, see our Strategic Plan .
+Our work is focused especially on people with disabilities who live, learn, or work in isolated, segregated or congregated settings using a combination of advocacy strategies in order to protect those who are most vulnerable.